Ucodia/wattsup-vscode-copilot-chat/README.md

 ## Packaging and quirks

 The official `vscode-copilot-chat` extension from which this repository is forked, relies on another non open source `vscode-copilot` extension.
 This makes it impossible to have both the Wattsup version of the extension and the official extension together.
-As such this fork was versioned differently starting with version `99.0.0` to avoid conflict with the official release.
+As such this fork was versioned differently starting with version `99.x.x` to avoid conflict with the official release.

+Microsoft team confirmed that they are actively working on open sourcing the remaining bits from closed source component (see [GitHub issue](https://github.com/microsoft/vscode/issues/258742)).

-Make sure to switch the [package.json](package.json#L10) `buildType` is set to `prod` before running `npm run package`.
+If you want to build this from source, make sure to switch the [package.json](package.json#L10) `buildType` is set to `prod` before running `npm run package`.

 ## Installation